 - (a) A chokehold.
-For purposes of this policy, a chokehold only refers to the method of applying sufficient pressure to an individual to make breathing difficult or impossible, and includes but is not limited to any pressure to the neck, throat, or windpipe that may prevent or hinder breathing, or reduce intake of air. - (b) Tying all of an individual's limbs together behind the person's back to render the person immobile. - (c) Securing an individual in any way that results in transporting the person face down in a vehicle.
+For purposes of this policy, a chokehold only refers to the method of applying sufficient pressure to an individual to make breathing difficult or impossible, and includes but is not limited to any pressure to the neck, throat, or windpipe that may prevent or hinder breathing, or reduce intake of air. - 1.
+If applied, a chokehold is subject to the same guidelines and requirements as a carotid control hold. - (b) Tying all of an individual's limbs together behind the person's back to render the person immobile. - (c) Securing an individual in any way that results in transporting the person face down in a vehicle.